Phenelzine Prescribing Information

 Accidental or intentional overdosage may be more common in patients who are depressed.
 It should be remembered that multiple drugs and/or alcohol may have been ingested.

-Depending on the amount of overdosage with Phenelzine sulfate, a varying and mixed clinical picture may develop, including signs and symptoms of central nervous system and cardiovascular stimulation and/or depression.
+Depending on the amount of overdosage with Phenelzine Sulfate Tablets, a varying and mixed clinical picture may develop, including signs and symptoms of central nervous system and cardiovascular stimulation and/or depression.
 Signs and symptoms may be absent or minimal during the initial 12-hour period following ingestion and may develop slowly thereafter, reaching a maximum in 24–48 hours.
 Death has been reported following overdosage.
 Therefore, immediate hospitalization, with continuous patient observation and monitoring throughout this period, is essential.

 Signs and symptoms of overdosage may include, alone or in combination, any of the following: drowsiness, dizziness, faintness, irritability, hyperactivity, agitation, severe headache, hallucinations, trismus, opisthotonus, rigidity, convulsions, and coma; rapid and irregular pulse, hypertension, hypotension, and vascular collapse; precordial pain, respiratory depression and failure, hyperpyrexia, diaphoresis, and cool, clammy skin.